alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 \endframed

-The SHARE initiative is implementing a different notification system that, while not directly related to citation, may assist with setting up links between systems.^[SHARE initiative Website, URL: <http://www.share-research.org/>.]
+The US-based SHARE initiative is implementing a different notification system that, while not directly related to citation, may assist with setting up links between systems.^[SHARE initiative Website, URL: <http://www.share-research.org/>.]
 The SHARE Notify service collects metadata from publishers and repositories